jamesonyemi/yela/app_entry_point/README.md

 ## About Yola

-Yola is a Saas platform for seamless delivery process between the company offering the delivery services and the respective clients.
+Yela is a Saas platform for seamless delivery process between the company offering the delivery services and the respective clients.

-## OVERVIEW OF YOLA DELIVERY APP
+## OVERVIEW OF YELA DELIVERY APP

 A web app to be used by Delivery companies and their customers.
 App will have two different interfaces.
 Admin Dashboard and User Dashboard